Electronics

 Deep dive & study plan

-Under the hood, the calculator leans on once τ is known, 63% charge is reached at one time constant, ~95% at 3τ, and ~99% near 5τ. the calculator reports each checkpoint automatically.—that’s why we surface the full expression (“τ = R × C V(t) = V₀ (1 − e^{−t/τ})”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Once τ is known, 63% charge is reached at one time constant, ~95% at 3τ, and ~99% near 5τ.
+The calculator reports each checkpoint automatically.
+The core relationship is τ = R × C V(t) = V₀ (1 − e^{−t/τ}), shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist